New York attack: What we know

 What we know:

 - Saipov has been linked to social media accounts containing ISIS-related material, and a note found near the truck used in the attack claimed the action was taken in the name of the terror group, authorities say.
+The crux of the note, one official said, is that ISIS will endure forever.

 - Saipov came to the United States in 2010 from Uzbekistan.
 He apparently spent time in Florida at some point.